-One of the local social service providers receiving CDBG public service funds in PY 2016 (and again proposed for PY 2017), the Office of Samoan Affairs, has incorporated a program of services to the homeless and persons at risk of becoming homeless (primarily counseling, referral to appropriate agencies, and assistance in applying for and obtaining benefits) into its multifaceted portfolio of services.
+One of the local social service providers receiving CDBG public service funds in PY 2017, the Office of Samoan Affairs, has incorporated a program of services to the homeless and persons at risk of becoming homeless (primarily counseling, referral to appropriate agencies, and assistance in applying for and obtaining benefits) into its multifaceted portfolio of services.

-Through the City's membership in the South Bay Cities Council of Governments (SBCCOG), the City is participating in SBCCOG's newly-implemented program of outreach to the local homeless community and referral to services.
-SBCCOG has contracted with People Assisting the Homeless (PATH), a statewide network of agencies that provides services to the homeless, to coordinate the effort.
+Through the City's membership in the South Bay Cities Council of Governments (SBCCOG), the City is participating in SBCCOG's program of outreach to the local homeless community and referral to services.
+For the past two years, SBCCOG has contracted with People Assisting the Homeless (PATH), a statewide network of agencies that provides services to the homeless, to coordinate the effort.
+Additionally, the City h entered into its own contract with PATH for additional outreach services within Carson.